ttencate/aoc2017/13_octave/README.md

 I had totally seen part two coming.
 (It was either this, or "compute the minimum severity that can be achieved".)
 Here, a simple brute force solution worked well on the example input, but takes a while to run on the real thing.
+Because I had other stuff to do, I just set it to run; it actually only took three minutes.